Struggling with infertility can be emotionally draining — and it can also cause major financial hardship.

 - Checking your rate won’t affect your credit score

 - LightStream: LightStream offers fertility financing at rates starting as low as 5.74% with autopay discount.
-You can borrow between $5,000 and $100,000 and could take anywhere from 24 to 72 months to pay back your loan — or even up to 84 months for loans over $25,000.
+You can borrow between $5,000 and $100,000 and could take anywhere from 24 to 72 months to pay back your loan.

 - Prosper: Prosper is a peer-to-peer lending network that connects you with investors who make loans.
-You can borrow between $2,000 and $40,000 and have your choice of a three-year or five-year repayment schedule.
+You can borrow between $2,000 and $40,000 and have your choice of a repayment period of three-year or five-year.
 Loan APRs range from 6.95% to 35.99%, and there’s an origination fee that ranges from 2.4% to 5%.

 - LendingClub: LendingClub is another peer-to-peer lending network like Prosper.
 The APR on LendingClub loans is between 6.95% and 35.89%, and the origination fee is between 1% and 6% of the borrowed funds.
 You can borrow up to $40,000.